 Volunteers are an important part of Curtis Memorial Library’s service to patrons.
 Volunteers give their time and diverse talents to support professional staff, and perform a wide variety of tasks.
 Some volunteer opportunities include shelving books, gardening, sending out mailings, working on the newsletter.
-In 2012, over 360 adult and youth volunteers contributed 9200 hours of service to the library.
+In 2013, over 365 adult and youth volunteers contributed over 8000 hours of service to the library.

 How to Volunteer

-If you are 12 years or older you may apply to be a volunteer at CML, by contacting Pamela Bobker, the Volunteer Coordinator, at 725-5242 X237 or firstname.lastname@example.org.
+If you are 12 years or older you may apply to be a volunteer at CML, by contacting Jessica Flaherty, the Volunteer Coordinator, at 725-5242 X237 or firstname.lastname@example.org.
 After you complete a volunteer application, an interview will be scheduled to discuss time commitments, skills and interests.

 Minors must have parental/guardian permission.
 A variety of short-term and on-going projects are available.
 An average volunteer commitment is two hours a week for a six month period.

 - Acquire new skills and gain work experience

 - Keep up with the latest books

 - Help, and be appreciated for it!